opoupeney/dfd/source/devguide/mob-gcs/mobgc-image.rst

 Image
 =====

-The image graphical control is used to display images.
-An image is specified using a url.
+The image control is used to display images.
+An image is specified with a url.
 Images can be from external or internal sources.
 Internal sources can be imported using the Resources option in System Configuration & Settings in the DreamFace Studio to add an image as a resource.